 - Other influencing variables - don't just think of your charity in silo.
 While not everyone will be interested in supporting a particular topic, it may be that they are more receptive to other areas that are related or loosely associated, giving you an opening to engage.

 With these segments in place, you can then start to map their interests against any conflicts and solutions that may help to motivate them to engage with your content.

 Knowing which social channels are best suited to your brand and how to create content that resonates with them is fundamental.

 The fact one of your key personas are males under the age of 30 might provide a great starting point but you need to be able to reach them in the places that they are most active and this requires a bit of social know-how.

 Facebook and Twitter are among the most popular networks for charities to sign up to, which should come as little surprise since Twitter has 320 million active users worldwide, while Facebook has over 1.71 billion.

 However, there is a wide range of social networks to choose from which often are often overlooked and may better engage your audience:

-Once you've identified the key channels, you will need to develop an understanding of what interests your audience, and for this you might find it useful to subscribe to consumer market reports.
-It can also be hugely beneficial to see what your audience is talking about and what is being discussed in your sector by employing the use of a social listening tool, which will help pull out this insights for you.
+Once you've identified the key channels, you will need to develop an understanding of what interests your audience, and for this, you might find it useful to subscribe to consumer market reports.
+It can also be hugely beneficial to see what your audience is talking about and what is being discussed in your sector by employing the use of a social listening tool, which will help pull out these insights for you.

 It's essential that you create content suitable for the chosen platform and ensure your content has value for your audience.
 Try not to spread yourself too thinly by juggling content across too many networks - focus on a few chosen networks and concentrate on doing them well.